-Di mensions
+Dimensions

 A Depth (min/max) 10 ft 15 ft

-B Height (max) 1 story
+B Height (max) 1 STORY

-C CLEARANCE (min/max) 14 ft 24 ft

 - a).
-Arcades must extend the entire width of a BUILDING and must have a consistent depth. - b).
-Support columns or PIERS may be spaced no farther apart than they are tall. - c).
-Arcades are considered part of the BUILDING for the purpose of measuring FACADE build out. - d).
+Arcades must extend the entire width of a building and must have a consistent depth. - b).
+Support columns or piers may be spaced no farther apart than they are tall. - c).
+Arcades are considered part of the building for the purpose of measuring facade build out. - d).
 Arcades may be combined only with storefront and lobby entrance frontages. - e).
-The finished ceiling of an arcade interior may be arched or flat, but must have a greater CLEARANCE than the openings between columns or PIERS.
+The finished ceiling of an arcade interior may be arched or flat, but must have a greater clearance than the openings between columns or piers.

 - a.
-FACADES must provide solid material framing each storefront and lobby entrance as follows: - PILASTERS or columns supporting a horizontal lintel and CORNICE: - ii. a spandrel positioned between PILASTERS or columns that extend from upper stories of the building to the ground; or - iii. flat wall above and to either side of a void or punched opening. - b.
+FACADES must provide solid material framing each storefront and lobby entrance as follows: - i.
+Pilasters or columns supporting a horizontal lintel and cornice: - ii. a spandrel positioned between PILASTERS or columns that extend from upper stories of the building to the ground; or - iii. flat wall above and to either side of a void or punched opening. - b.
 Storefronts and lobby entrances must be set within the resulting frame provided for each by the FACADE. - c.
 Materials framing each storefront or lobby entrance may be integrated into the design of the FACADE or customized for individual storefronts and lobby entrances. - d.
-Mechanical louvers necessary for venting purposes are not permitted in the required frame, but may be incorportated into any storefront or lobby entrance system. - e.
+Mechanical louvers necessary for venting purposes are not permitted in the required frame, but may be incorporated into any storefront or lobby entrance system. - e.
 Facades must differentiate the ground story of the building from the upper stories through horizontal articulation, a change in material, or a change in window size or pattern to create a distinct base to the building facade.
 The entire height of the ground story must be included in the facade base. - f.
-Buildings of five (5) or more stories should include, at least, the entire height of the first two (2) stories in the required base.
-The design of the base may not shift up or down across the width of the FACADE.

-- g.
-For buildings with more than one FACADE, the design of the base must align horizontally at the corner. - h.
-Facades must provide surface relief from the average plane of the Facade by at least four (4) inches, through the USE of architectural elements such as bay windows, columns, CORNER BOARDS, CORNICES, door and window surrounds, moldings, PIERS, PILASTERS, recessed storefronts or lobby entrances, seat walls, sills, wall thickness, and recessed or projecting windows. - i.
-The FACADE of any building greater than one hundred (100) feet in width must be designed as two (2) or more separate and distinct facades of differing architectural design so that the building appears to be multiple buildings.
-The facade designs must include a change in CORNICE, roof eave, or parapet design from one another.
+For buildings with more than one FACADE, the design of the base must align horizontally at the corner. - g.
+FACADES must provide surface relief from the average plane of the FACADE by at least four (4) inches, through

+- the USE of architectural elements such as bay windows, columns, CORNER BOARDS, CORNICES, door and window surrounds, moldings, PIERS, PILASTERS, recessed storefronts or lobby entrances, seat walls, sills, wall thickness, and recessed or projecting windows. - h.
+The FACADE of any principal building greater than one hundred (100) feet in width must be divided vertically and designed as two (2) or more separate and distinct facades of differing architectural treatment so that the building appears to be multiple buildings.
+Modifications to the facade of existing buildings are exempt.
+See Figure 4.3.11 (b).
+The differentiation between facade designs must include the following: - i. a change in CORNICE, roof eave, or parapet; - ii. a change in wall material; and - iii. a pilaster or column on either side of the division between each facade.